dsgissin/DiscriminativeActiveLearning/_posts/2018-07-05-Experiments.markdown

 We can see that the adversarial approach beats random sampling by a significant margin.

 ### Core Set Methods
 Next, we compare the greedy core set method with the MIP formulation.
 As detailed in the core set paper, adding the MIP formulation increases the running time of the core set algorithm considerably (and we saw this in our experiments as well).
-Also, during these experiments we were unable to run the MIP formulation on the full MNIST dataset (which has 50,000 examples), due to memory issues.
-This can be resolved by using frameworks that handle large optimization problems such as this, but this was outside the scope of this project.
-We chose to **subsample 3000 unlabeled examples** and run the MIP formulation on that subset (along with the labeled set).
-This is different than what was reported in the core set paper, and so our results might be different due to this difference.
-We also changed the number of outliers allowed in the formulation to be a constant of **250 outliers**, which is also different from what was reported in the paper.

-After those disclaimers we can move on to comparing the two formulations:
+However, it does improve the performance:

 {% include image.html path="Experiments/results_mnist_CoreSet.png" %}